nhoughto5/DeadEarth/README.md

 - **Height Mesh:** Includes more accurate data about the height of the map.
 Used to prevent agent floating.

 ##### Waypoints
 To set up way points go to the 'GameObject' menu and select 'Create Empty'.
 This creates an empty game object, rename it to 'Waypoints'.
-It is adviseable to immediately position this object at 0,0,0.
+It is advisable to immediately position this object at 0,0,0.
 This can be done in the inspector.

 To create the first waypoint, add a child game object by selecting 'Create Empty Child' from the 'Game Object' menu when the 'Waypoints' object is selected.
 Rename to 'Waypoint 1'.